WorkWithAnjola/home-soc-lab/Incident-report.md

 ## 5. Key Finding: SIEM Detection Gap (Root Cause Confirmed)

 The first attack attempt (~21:30 UTC) was fully visible at the OS/journald level but produced **no alert in Wazuh**.
-Investigation initially considered several possibilities — decoder mismatches with `journald`-formatted logs, missing archive/full-log ingestion (`logall`), and agent enrollment issues — and ruled each one out systematically:
+Investigation initially considered several possibilities decoder mismatches with `journald`-formatted logs, missing archive/full log ingestion (`logall`), and agent enrollment issues — and ruled each one out systematically:

 - The Wazuh agent (`wazuhserver`, ID 000) was confirmed active and locally enrolled.
 - `ossec.conf` had a `<localfile>` block correctly pointing to `journald` as a log source.